Albert Bozesan

 While we have no control over the dataset, we do have control over what we prompt.
 That's why I consciously refuse to use any trademarks or living artist names when creating with AI.
 This also forces users to be more creative—instead of just using someone else's style by prompting their work.
 Check out FAIRCodex to learn how to do this, and feel free to use our FAIR Seal if you do!

-Feel to free to send me a request via LinkedIn!
+Feel free to send me a request via LinkedIn!

 — Albert Bozesan